-Alec Aita is a contemporary artist based out of Los Angeles, California.
+Alec Aita is a contemporary artist based out of Easton, Maryland.
 His work explores a large spectrum of mediums including sculpture, painting, collage, photography, and video, bringing forth questions and exploration into identity and perception.
 Aita’s work has been shown in multiple venues around the country, is included in numerous private collections, and has participated in residencies internationally.
 He is currently represented by ArtHype Gallery in Los Angeles, California.